fidelity-contributions/finos-fluxnova-feel-scala/CONTRIBUTING.md

 # Contributing to FEEL-Scala

+This document describes the contribution process and governance policies of the FINOS FloWave project.
+The project is also governed by the [Linux Foundation Antitrust Policy](https://www.linuxfoundation.org/antitrust-policy/), and the FINOS [IP Policy]( https://community.finos.org/governance-docs/IP-policy.pdf), [Code of Conduct](https://community.finos.org/docs/governance/code-of-conduct), [Collaborative Principles](https://community.finos.org/docs/governance/collaborative-principles/), and [Meeting Procedures](https://community.finos.org/docs/governance/meeting-procedures/).

 :tada: First off, thanks for taking the time to contribute! :+1:

 ## How can I contribute?

+### Contributor License Agreement (CLA)

+All contributors must have a contributor license agreement (CLA) on file with FINOS before their pull requests will be merged.
+Please review the FINOS [contribution requirements](https://community.finos.org/docs/governance/Software-Projects/contribution-compliance-requirements) and submit (or have your employer submit) the required CLA before submitting a pull request.

 ### Reporting bugs